Van Amersfoort Racing: German Formula Three Championship (1997–2002)

-In 1997 the team bought their first Formula Three car with Opel engine to compete in the 1997 German Formula Three Championship with Bas Leinders.
-The team collected three podiums and Leinders finished season seventh.
+In 1997, the team bought their first Formula Three car to compete in the 1997 German Formula Three Championship with Bas Leinders.
+The team collected three podiums and Leinders finished the season seventh.
 For the next year the team expanded to two cars, keeping Leinders and signing Christijan Albers Both drivers won nine from 20 races, with Leinders taking the first Formula 3 championship title for the team.

-In 1999 the team raced with Thomas Mutsch, Etienne van der Linde and Jacky van der Ende.
-Mutsch was the only driver who finished a race in the podium podiums.
+In 1999, the team raced with Thomas Mutsch, Etienne van der Linde, and Jacky van der Ende.
+Mutsch was the only driver who finished a race in the podium positions.
 For the next season the team once again completely changed their line-up, racing with Tom van Bavel and Jeroen Bleekemolen.

-The team did not have a consistent line-up in 2001; it was the first season for the team when none of the drivers (Marc Caldonazzi, André Fibier, Allan Simonsen and Marco du Pau) scored a podium position.
+The team did not have a consistent line-up in 2001; it was the first season for the team when none of the drivers (Marc Caldonazzi, André Fibier, Allan Simonsen, and Marco du Pau) scored a podium position.
 The same situation repeated in 2002.